jefdaj/bigtrees/README.md

 # bigtrees

 Performant hash trees to dedup large collections of files.

-A rewrite of [gander][1] that splits the data structure and app into separate packages.
+Based on the library component of [gander][1].
+There will be a separate rewrite of the app.

 [1]: https://github.com/jefdaj/gander